 That’s my son about to unfold a Christ Air into the sunset.
 In his dreams.

-Going to a skate park is number one on his list whenever he is asked what he would like to do.
-We are fortunate to have 3 pretty awesome ones around us.
+Going to a skate park is number one on my boys’ list whenever they are asked what they would like to do.
+We are fortunate to have 3 pretty awesome parks around us.
 The one above, overlooking the Pacific Ocean, sadly is not one of them.

-My two boys love their bikes, scooter, and rip-sticks, and are pretty fly on those on a skate park, no pun intended.
-I feel their excitement mounting after we park as they retrieve their wheels and put on their helmets.
+My two boys love their bikes, scooters, and rip-sticks.
+They are pretty fly on those on a skate park, no pun intended.
+Their excitement mounts tangibly after we park as they retrieve their wheels and put on their helmets.

-But I’ve found that there’s a darkside to all this, again, no pun intended (the darkside is the bottom side of your skateboard).
-See, my guys are groms or grommets.
-In other words, they are ams.
-(Newbies for those looking at me cock-eyed).
+But I’ve found that there’s a darkside to all this, again, no pun intended (the darkside is the bottom side of your skateboard 🙂 ).
+See, my guys are ‘groms’ or ‘grommets’.
+In other words, they are ‘ams’, that’s newbies for those looking at me cock-eyed.
 They don’t have very fancy moves yet.
-The goal is to become a sick ripper.
-This is risky business so you must avoid slams which could have deleterious outcomes such as a swellbow.
-Incidentally, my boys have broken about three bones apiece and not a one at a skate park.
+The goal is to become a ‘sick ripper’.
+This is risky business so you must avoid slams which could have deleterious outcomes such as a ‘swellbow’.
 Another important goal is not to be a snake, i.e. a person that cuts other people off.

 The older kids at the park make me think of swaggering young bucks sprouting horns.
 They dominate the park with their glorious moves, and worse, with their attitudes and crude language.
 We learned pretty early in our skate park career that they love to hear themselves talk.
 It’s very strange to me to hear expletives coming from young mouths.
 They seem to be trying it on for size and coolness.
 They overuse it and try to outdo each other.

 It also bothers me at some deep level.
 A few years ago, I told my boys what the main cuss words in the culture were and what they meant.
 I also made it abundantly clear that they were not to use them.
 There was no need for them and there were many, many alternative words to express oneself.